c9/templates/CONTRIBUTING.md

 * Smoke tests are mandatory for all new image types

+* Try to keep image sizes small

+* cache cleanups/rm's/etc need to be on the same `RUN` line as the command that produces them, otherwise they are stored in the docker layer anyway and it doesn't serve any purpose

 ## Requirements
 - Naming conventions must be followed
 - A sample project must be provided